 While the study findings may sound like bad news for those with gum disease, there’s actually a silver lining.
 It’s completely possible to test the saliva for the bacteria Porphyromonas gingivalis and Fusobacterium nucleatum.
 If these bacteria are identified, dentists and doctors can monitor patients for signs of oral cancer and start treatment before malignancies are detected.

 Oral cancer is not the only disease linked to gum cancer.
 The risks of developing diabetes, cardiovascular disease, and pulmonary disease increase when gum disease is present.
 For expectant mothers, the risk of having a baby that is below the average birth weight is also increased.

 The risks of developing other types of cancers such as lung cancer, pancreatic cancer, and esophageal cancer all increase for patients diagnosed with gum disease, too.

 Preventing Gum Disease

 Of course, preventing gum disease in the first place is much better than trying to mitigate the risk factors for developing worse conditions later.
-Seeing a dentist regularly and following recommended treatment plans can help to prevent gum disease and catch it in early stages, while it is still reversible.
-Procedures like scaling and root planning help to remove tartar and keep the gums healthy.
+Seeing a dentist regularly and following recommended treatment plans can help to prevent gum disease and catch it in the early stages, while it is still reversible.
+Procedures like scaling and root planing help to remove tartar and keep the gums healthy.

 Prevention at Home

-Good oral hygiene habits like brushing at least twice a day and flossing everyday can help to remove plaque and keep gum disease at bay.
+Good oral hygiene habits like brushing at least twice a day and flossing every day can help to remove plaque and keep gum disease at bay.
 Eating healthy and staying away from tobacco can also have a positive impact on gum health.
 Be aware that certain medications like antidepressants and oral contraceptives can also affect gum health and aggravate existing gum disease.